samstuewart/Gem-Bot/README.md

 └── README.md            # Project documentation
 📄 License
 MIT License — Free to use and modify for personal or commercial projects.

+Let me know if you want this saved as a downloadable file.